MolBIFFM/diana/README.md

 The post-translational modifications considered to determine subsets of proteins to the combinations of which enrichment analysis for each module is restricted.
-If restricted, enrichment by these proteins is computed with respect to the union of the subsets across the protein-protein interaction network, instead of the entire species-specific Gene Ontology annotation.
+If restricted, enrichment by these proteins is computed with respect to the corresponding module by default, instead of the protein-protein interaction network or the entire annotation, specific to the organism of interest, depending on `"network"` and `"annotation"`.
 Subsets consist of proteins exceeding a specified range of protein-specific measurements.

 ```json
 {